Nepal Visa Information

 Nepal is a landlocked country.
 It shares its border with only Nepal and China.
 You can enter Nepal either through air route or land transportation.
 Navy route is not available.

 Nepal has only one Tribhuvan International Airport in Kathmandu.
-There is no direct flights for Kathmandu from European countries.
-Arabian countries like Doha, Abu Dhabi, Dubai and Bahrain are used as transit countries.
-They can also take flight to India and then enter Nepal from India.
+There are no direct flights for Kathmandu from European countries.
+Arabian countries like Doha, Abu Dhabi, Dubai, and Bahrain are used as transit countries.
+They can also take the flight to India and then enter Nepal from India.

 If you are entering Nepal from China, take Kathmandu flight from Lhasa or Kunming or Guang Zhou.
 Air China and China Southwest Airlines are two Airplanes company in China.

-If you are coming to Nepal from America, transit point will either be at Hong Kong, Singapore, Bangkok, Taiphei, Seoul, Tokyo or Delhi.
+If you are coming to Nepal from America, transit point will either be at Hong Kong, Singapore, Bangkok, Taipei, Seoul, Tokyo or Delhi.

 From land transportation, entry point will be at Tibet (China) and India.
 These entrance points remain open 24hrs a day.
 Foreigners are not allowed to enter Nepal from spots other than these entry points.